watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

     * Specification of the Anycast Segment Group: when deploying multiple Network Functions within the same context, it MUST use the Anycast Group TLV to specify the same anycast segment group SID.
     * Allows for the specification of unique parameters and context associated with a particular network function.

-これを用いることで何をするかを述べる
+XXX: Service Function Controller を使う利点を説明する

 ## Path Computation Element (PCE)
 PCE is a controller that provides SR Policy.
 As an Active Stateful PCE, it establishes sessions with all PEs in an SR domain and manages SFCs.
-SR Policies MUST be support both explicit and dynamic path.
+SR Policies MUST support both explicit and dynamic paths.
 For dynamic path, CSPF MUST consider not only SFC but also QoS.

-It acquires the Traffic Engineering Database (TED) of the SRv6 domain using BGP-LS and deploys SR Policies via PCEP {{!RFC5440}} or BGP SR Policy {{!I-D.draft-ietf-idr-segment-routing-te-policy}}.
+It acquires the Traffic Engineering Database (TED) of the SR domain using BGP-LS and deploys SR Policies via PCEP {{!RFC5440}} or BGP SR Policy {{!I-D.draft-ietf-idr-segment-routing-te-policy}}.

 The SR Policy can utilize CSPF to meet various requirements, including SFC and QoS.
 SR Policies can be defined on a per-flow or per-TE basis, providing flexibility.

-dynamic path と explicit path が構築できる。 service segment を考慮した dynamic path の実現には、BGP service segment が必要である。
+The BGP-LS service segment is needed to calculate the dynamic path considering the service segment and the state of the network function.

 ## Classification Rule Controller